 Cancer – a word you do not want to hear from your doctor

-When my wife was diagnosed with cancer twenty months ago, we immediately began to research both conventional allopathic treatment and alternative options, along with how to prevent recurrence.
+When my wife was diagnosed with cancer twenty months ago, we immediately began to research both conventional allopathic treatment and alternative options, along with how to prevent a recurrence.
 For her breast cancer, it was clear that conventional treatment was the best path forward and so we followed it.

 But we also realized that it was essential to change the stress factors in our lives if we wished to attain – and maintain – true health.
 And so we did this with intensity and great success – for a time.
 But, as often happens, life interfered.
 Family drama reared its inescapable head.
 While I put my business on the back burner for three months, I also returned to my original focus for the business.
-Cancer gets your attention; however treatments and test results that show an over ninety percent chance that the cancer will not recur, work to lull you back into the matrix.
+Cancer gets your attention; however, treatments and test results that show an over ninety percent chance that cancer will not recur, work to lull you back into the matrix.

 Cancer and stress

 Cancer makes other people treat you differently; which can increase stress (stress, incidentally, can lead to more Cancer!).
 Many people were supportive, many more were afraid for themselves and shunned us in fear of having to face their own inevitable mortality.
-A few people even processed the cancer as a weakness and allowed (subconsciously – I hope) their darker natures to take over, directing negative thoughts and energy toward us.
+A few people even processed cancer as a weakness and allowed (subconsciously – I hope) their darker natures to take over, directing negative thoughts and energy toward us.

 It is clear from my research, which, as a certified holistic health coach has been extensive, that cancer is dramatically affected by both food and mood.
 It was easy when cancer was the blaring voice inside of our home, to follow the advice from our mutual health coaching training.
 Be happy.
 Live in the now.
-Eat organic, seasonal, local food, a plant based diet, drink lots of water, exercise and get good sleep.
+Eat organic, seasonal, local food, a plant-based diet, drink lots of water, exercise and get good sleep.
 Surround ourselves with happy supportive people.
 But as we heal – so also do we become over-confident, forgetful of the lessons Cancer so recently taught us.
-In that recognition of our human tendency to gloss over issues of the past is the realization that true health is an ever present, evolving force in our lives.
+In that recognition of our human tendency to gloss over issues of the past is the realization that true health is an ever-present, evolving force in our lives.
 One to be constantly considered, attended to, and managed.
 True health will not survive our typical autopilot mentality.
 We must instead actively cultivate it.

 Cancer and the persuasion to care for yourself

 Cancer gives you permission to be selfish.
 It forces you to live in the present and be radically mindful of even seemingly small choices.
-But cancer in the more distant rear view mirror, coupled with societal pressure to un-selfish, takes us back into the dysfunctional matrix in which western civilization has been spinning for so long.
+But cancer in the more distant rearview mirror, coupled with societal pressure to un-selfish, takes us back into the dysfunctional matrix in which western civilization has been spinning for so long.

 In the second half of life, we are going to die.
-Cancer is a real possibility, as are heart disease, diabetes and Alzheimer’s (to name but a few).
-All are increased by stress, an acidic diet and inflammation.
+Cancer is a real possibility, as are heart disease, diabetes, and Alzheimer’s (to name but a few).
+All are increased by stress, an acidic diet, and inflammation.
 Stress is caused by not living in harmony with our core values.
 Inflammation is mostly caused by the food we eat.
 To be truly well – we must address and manage both of these primary aspects of disease generation.
 There are other causes of disease; toxins, viruses, and bacteria, but our immune system is designed to fight them when we are not being stressed out; when we are truly well.

 In our personal journey towards wellness, we have found that living in harmony with our core values is a primary need for us both, as we are our family unit.
-We have also found that laughter, community, and good food that works for our bodies is of vital importance to our ability to sustain true health.
+We have also found that laughter, community, and good food that works for our bodies are of vital importance to our ability to sustain true health.